Gambling Addiction – LudomaniaCompulsive Gambling can be overcome – Ask now for free advice

 Does gambling effect my health?

-Gambling addiction can have a serious effect on your metal health.
+Gambling addiction can have a serious effect on your mental health.
 It can cause depression, anxiety, mood disorders and anti-social personality disorder.
 This can lead to sleepless nights and the possibility of turning to other substances like alcohol and drugs not counteract this.

 What else do I need to do?